rickardlindberg/rickardlindberg.me/writing/bitten-by-python-generators/index.markdown

 happened in the else-clause).
 So the exception was actually raised when starting looping over items.

-## What about skipping the else-caluse?
+## What about skipping the else-clause?

 To ensure that an exception from the generator is caught, the `main` function could be written like this: